rkauffman01/mgt4250spring2024/README.md

 et, however, they did not appear impactful in the level of weekday and weekend alcohol consumption and/or in analyzing how the level of drinking impacted the academic performance for the students.

 ## Interpreting Visualizations
-Decision Trees generated via JupyterNotebook:
+Decision Trees generated via JupyterNotebook which can be found in the repository.

 ### Decision Tree (predictor variable: final grade)
 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/7921f8a1-77e6-49a1-b70e-50ec34b7f79f)